SMIMM1141U Chemical Process Development and Production of Active Pharmaceutical Ingredients (API)

 Criteria for exam assesment

-- the understanding of the terms, principles and methods used in developing a chemical or biological process from discovery to routine manufacturing.
+- demonstrates with few unimportant deficits: Aplomb mastering of relevant terms, principles and methods used for developing a process from discovery to production.